-For the 8th year, TPC is participating in the Families Forward Spring Food Drive.
-The drive this year will take place on Saturday, March 11.
-We take 2 hour shifts at a local grocery store (Albertson’s at 1st and Newport) collecting food for the Orange County food pantry.
-We have been quite successful, and the work is very rewarding.
-Please stop by the table in the patio after the Sunday worship services to sign up for this mission event, or call the church office at (714)544-7070 to volunteer.
-It’s only two hours to help local people in need!
+For the 8th year, TPC participated in the Families Forward Spring Food Drive.
+The drive this year took place on Saturday, March 11, from 9:00 a.m. – 3:00 p.m.
+We took 2-hour shifts at a local grocery store (Albertson’s at 1st and Newport this year) collecting food for the Orange County food pantry.
+Watch for an announcement about the results of the drive.

 Habitat for Humanity Needs You!